MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Changelog ==

+= 1.3.1 =
+= Added an aria-label to the button for accessibility and lighthouse tests.
+Updated Unit-Tests successfully.
+No functional change.

 = 1.3.0 =
 * Update of fslightbox.js (basic, free version) to 3.4.1.
 Download from: https://fslightbox.com/fslightbox/javascript/fslightbox-basic-3.4.1.zip
 * Test with WP 6.2.